dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 ---

 # 1.2 - Hello Quad
-> [!Note]
-> You can view the source code for this tutorial [here.](https://github.com/dotnet/Silk.NET/blob/main/examples/CSharp/OpenGL%20Tutorials/Tutorial%201.2%20-%20Hello%20quad/Program.cs) This tutorial builds on the previous tutorial.
-If you haven't read it, you can do so [here.](1-hello-window.html)
+<?# Info "You can view the source code for this tutorial [here.](https://github.com/dotnet/Silk.NET/blob/main/examples/CSharp/OpenGL%20Tutorials/Tutorial%201.2%20-%20Hello%20quad/Program.cs) This tutorial builds on the previous tutorial.
+If you haven't read it, you can do so [here.](1-hello-window.html)" /?>

 Let's draw something on-screen!
 In this tutorial, you'll learn: